Who is behind the Tri City BBQ Fest?

 Are businesses in Uptown going to be open during the event?

 Definitely!
 It is a great time to shop our wonderful merchants.
 See the map for some visitor favorites.
 We are encouraging retail businesses across town to stay open longer and have more staff to handle the potential for increased business.
 That being said, some service-related businesses in Uptown will have more limited hours.

 Where is the concert area?

 The concert area is right in the heart of Uptown at Broadway and Main.
-Take a look at the map here.
+Check back soon for an official map.

 Will it be loud?
 How late will the music go?

 Yes, it will be quite loud across town, especially near Uptown.
 This is the welcome tradeoff for having lots of visitors coming to town.
 The music will stop by 11pm Friday and Midnight Saturday.